Minarox/Linkub/README.md

 ### How do I deploy the project?

-By default, the project includes a workflow to automate the deployment of the website on GitHub Pages from the main branch.
+By default, the project includes a workflow to automate the deployment of the website on GitHub Pages from the main branch, but you need to change the Astro configuration to match the final URL.

 If you want to deploy the website elsewhere, you need to build the project with the command `pnpm build` and deploy the files from `build/` to any web hosting platform that supports static websites.
 Please refer directly to the documentation of the relevant platforms.